mikenath223/Js-Calculator-Project/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/mikenath223/Js-Calculator-Project/blob/master/LICENSE) file for details.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements